Illusion3301/GUI-Password-Generator/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSD 3-Clause License - see the LICENSE file for details.

 <hr/>